Crimes and Punishments

 She blinks, and the first of many tears slides across her cheek.

-The young cleric sits in the shadows of her room, clutching the medallion tightly to her chest, afraid that if she lets go, she’ll find herself falling, sinking right down into the floor and beyond, into the very earth the house is built upon, and down deeper yet, into the forever darkness that exists far below.
+The young cleric sits in the late afternoon shadows of her room, clutching the medallion tightly to her chest, afraid that if she lets go, she’ll find herself falling, sinking right down into the floor and beyond, into the very earth the house is built upon, and down deeper yet, into the forever darkness that exists far below.

 The End of Part Two

-Adventure Guild will return Wednesday, August 14th.
+Adventure Guild will return in 2020.

 <<<Chapter Eighteen — To Be Continued>>>